-We all know cooking at home is a healthier choice over choosing a takeaway or dining out.
+We all know cooking at home is a healthier choice than choosing a takeaway or dining out.
 However, it’s important to remember that recipes are created more for their texture and flavour first and health second.
-To make it easier for you to cook more healthfully, here are a few tips that you can use on a variety of recipes.
+To make it easier for you to cook more healthfully, here are a few tips that you can use in a variety of recipes.

 1. Reduce the Amount of Fats and Oils